-The Public Schools of Brookline (PSB) serves approximately 7,000 students in Pre-Kindergarten to 12th grade.
+The Public Schools of Brookline (PSB) serves approximately 7,000 students in Pre-Kindergarten to 12th grade and other special programs.
 We operate eight elementary (K-8) schools, one high school, and several early childhood sites across town.

 Our mission is to ensure that every student develops the skills and knowledge to pursue a productive and fulfilling life, to participate thoughtfully in a democracy, and succeed in a diverse and evolving global society.